PixeyeHQ/pixecs/README.md

 ```
 ### ⚡ Performance
 Good enough for any types of games I hope.
-It's relatively fast and way faster then my previos [framework](https://github.com/PixeyeHQ/actors.unity) designed for Unity.
+It's relatively fast and way faster then my previous [framework](https://github.com/PixeyeHQ/actors.unity) designed for Unity.
 You can build benchmark with ```nimble bench``` to get some info.

 My results: